Cut-free Deductive System for Continuous Intuitionistic Logic: Intuitionistic continuous logic

 \end{cor}

 \begin{proof}

-Let $X$ be an intuitionistic compact Hausdorff ordered topological space $X$ and $f \in C^0(X)$.
-According to \textbf{Lemma} \ref{gros lemme} (4) and (6 bis), since $X$ is intuitionistic, $\uparrow f$ is continuous and thus upper semi-continuous.
+Let $X$ be an compact Hausdorff ordered topological space $X$ such that the upward closure of an open is open and $f \in C^0(X)$.
+According to \textbf{Lemma} \ref{gros lemme} 4 and 6 bis, $\uparrow f$ is continuous and thus upper semi-continuous.
 Moreover, for all non-decreasing upper semi-continuous function $g \geq f$, since $g$ is non-decreasing, $g \geq \uparrow f$, which proves the corollary. \end{proof}